 Industrial and Systems Engineering

-The Mechanical Engineering concentration focuses on the components that make up structures, transportation, energy generation, and biomedical device design and testing.
-You will study the principles of energy, force, and motion in our mechanical engineering courses, which include: strength of materials, analytical mechanics and vibrations, fluid mechanics, thermodynamics, and manufacturing.
+Mechanical Engineering focuses on the physical components within products, systems and devices across all sectors of the economy.
+Mechanical engineers develop microscopic surgical devices, hydroelectric power plants and everything in between.
+Mechanical engineers have a role in the design, manufacturing, and testing of essentially all consumer goods.
+With a concentration in Mechanical Engineering, you will study the principles of energy, force, and motion in our mechanical engineering courses, which include: strength of materials, analytical mechanics and vibrations, system control, fluid mechanics, thermodynamics, and manufacturing.
 This fundamental knowledge will provide you with the background necessary to design and fabricate intricate, interrelated pieces of machines that successfully work together.

 Our Bachelor of Science in Engineering is designed around the needs of individual students and a breadth of engineering knowledge and skills.
 Our students not only learn to apply advanced principles of math, science, and engineering, but also how to apply those principles to creatively solve real world problems.
 We offer our students the freedom to explore their specific interests within the major and prepare them for careers that will make a difference in peoples’ lives.